MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 You can use Process Explorer to categorize processes, projects, meetings, and other activities.
 You can either upload a .csv dataset to analyze meeting activity or connect to a blob (cloud) storage location to analyze meeting and email activity.

-After you upload a dataset, you can use the Query Builder to help you decide what categories to add for analysis with the word cloud.
-You can select category names or phrases from the word cloud to view those meetings and then categorize them.
+After you upload a dataset, you can use the Query Builder to help you decide what categories to add for analysis.
+You can select category names or phrases from the word cloud to view those meetings and then categorize them in the dashboard view.

-After you categorize a good sample of meetings into the specified categories, you can:
+After you categorize a good sample of meetings into the specified categories:

-* View meeting data based on those categories with visual charts and lists.
+* You can view meeting data based on those categories with visual charts and lists.
-* For a .csv dataset, select to **Auto-Categorize Full Dataset** based on the sample meeting categorizations already done by you, as the analyst.
+* For a .csv dataset, you can select to auto-categorize the full dataset based on the sample meeting categorizations already done by you, as the analyst.
-* For a blob storage dataset, categorize meeting and email activity for more complete analysis.
+* For a blob storage dataset, the categorization options depend of what the admin settings are for email activity:

+  * If email categorization is enabled, you'll use both the Meeting and Email category pages to manually categorize both meeting and email activity, which better trains the model for auto-categorizing the full dataset.
+  * If no Email category page is shown, you'll only see and use the Meeting category page to manually categorize meetings, which trains the model for auto-categorizing the full dataset, including both meeting and email activity.

-* Use the **Refine Categorization** option to create a copy of the selected analysis and add or change the categories for more in-depth analysis.
+* You can also use the **Refine Categorization** option to create a copy of the selected analysis and add or change the categories for more in-depth analyses.

 ## To add a new dataset

+Use the following steps to add either a .csv dataset for meeting data analysis or a blob storage dataset for analyzing both meeting and email data.

 1. In Workplace Analytics Azure Templates, select **Process Explorer**.
 2. Select **Add New Dataset** (top right).
-3. For **Select Dataset Type**, select either to upload meeting query output to analyze or classify raw meeting and email data, and then select **Next**.
+3. For **Select Dataset Type**, select either to upload meeting query output (.csv) to analyze or to connect and classify raw meeting and email data (blob storage), and then select **Next**.

    ![Select a dataset type](./images/pexp-new-dataset.png)

-4. Enter a dataset name, locate and select the .csv file or path to the blob storage dataset, and then select **Upload Dataset** (.csv) or **Run** (blob storage).
+4. Enter a dataset name, and then locate and select the .csv file or path to the blob storage dataset.
+5. Select the time range for the analysis.
+6. Optionally, select any applicable filters for the dataset.
-5. When prompted, select **OK**.
-The upload will take a few minutes to complete.
+7. Select **Submit**.
+The upload takes a few minutes to complete depending on the size of the dataset.
-6. Your new dataset's name and source are listed in the table with the following information and available actions.
+8. Your new dataset's name and source are listed in the table with the following information and available actions.

-   * When the **Status** changes to a green check mark, you can select a dataset to view existing categorizations or add a new categorization to analyze.
+   * When the **Status** changes to a green check mark, you can select the dataset to view existing categorizations or add new categorizations.
    * Select the **Job Details** (i) icon next to **Status** to view the job details.
    * Select a table column heading, such as **Name** or **Submitted**, to sort by it.
    * Select the **Parameters** icon to view the parameter details for a listed dataset.